ducakar/openzone/README.md

   is not required by OpenZone.
   `OFF` by default.

-- `OZ_SDL1`: Use SDL 1.2 instead of SDL 2.0.
-  `OFF` by default, forced to `OFF` on Android, forced to `ON` on NaCl.

-- `OZ_GL_ES`: Use OpenGL ES 2.0 API.
-Enabling this on Linux while using SDL 1.2 leads to a strange situation when SDL initialises OpenGL but rendering is done entirely through OpenGL ES.
+- `OZ_GL_ES`: Use OpenGL ES 2.0 instead of OpenGL 2.1.
   `OFF` by default, forced to `ON` on Android and NaCl.

 - `OZ_NONFREE`: Enable support for building textures using S3 texture compression.
 Requires libsquish library.
   `OFF` by default.

-- `OZ_UNITEST`: Build liboz unittest.
+- `OZ_TOOLS`: Build tools required for building game data (see the next section).

+- `OZ_TESTS`: Build liboz unittest and various experimantal executables used as a playground when developing OpenZone.
+You don't need this.
   `OFF` by default.

-- `OZ_TOOLS`: Build tools required for creating new game data (see the next section).

-- `OZ_STANDALONE`: This only affects behaviour of `make install`.
-It also installs dependencies from `lib` directory, game data archives found in `share/openzone`, info files etc. This is intended when one wants to create all-in-one ZIP archive that can be unpacked and run without installation.
-  `OFF` by default, forced to `ON` on Windows, forced to `OFF` on Android and NaCl.

-- `OZ_TESTS`: Build tests.
-These are used during development to test some features before they are implemented into engine.
-You don't need this.
+- `OZ_BUNDLE`: Adjust installation for OpenZone multi-platform bundle ZIP.
+This is used internally by `package.sh` script.
   `OFF` by default.

 Tools